 We head back onto 24th Street and walk up to Balmy Alley next.
 Balmy Alley is another little alley which is famous for murals and many of these pieces have been there for a long, some of them since the 1970s!
 The murals have a social slant to both their message and the execution.
 You can find more details on their website.
 Now, the alley’s art still has a focus on human rights but also includes topics of gentrification and many of the issues commonly addressed in San Francisco’s street art.

 Here are a few Murals in Clarion Alley that caught my eye….

-This one made me pause – pause and think about the information saturated world we live in.
+This one made me pause – pause and think about the information-saturated world we live in.
 I didn’t see a title for this work so I’m calling this Are you tuned in or tuned out.
 We live in an era where everything is snapped, Instagram-ed, socially shared… it is said that we check our phones 700 times a day!
-I’m caught up in this cycle as well Instagram-ing, writing, posting on my site adding to the Information Overload… but the key is – regardless the amount of time we spend tuned in to the various online activities and news cycles, do we take time to tune out and spend time with the people we love – fully engaged and present?
+I’m caught up in this cycle as well Instagram-ing, writing, posting on my site adding to the Information Overload… but the key is – regardless of the amount of time we spend tuned in to the various online activities and news cycles, do we take time to tune out and spend time with the people we love – fully engaged and present?
 Or are we constantly distracted by the device?!
-Do we take time to Tune in to our-self and with the people around?
+Do we take time to Tune into our-self and with the people around?

 View this post on Instagram

 Happy 4th of July 💙🇺🇸❤️ . . . .
 A little impromptu picnic on the hills at #dolorespark Are you celebrating America’s Birthday? will you be watching the fireworks today? . . . #cityviews #iflyalaska #osinCali #sanfrancisco #picnic #dolorespark #july4th @visittheusa #view #viewfromthetop @visitcalifornia @sanfrancisco.city